 There are some clear benefits over other rescue options, including:

-- Any legal action being taken by creditors are paused, which means your company would be protected from the possibility of compulsory liquidation.
+- Any legal action being taken by creditors is paused, which means your company would be protected from the possibility of compulsory liquidation.

 - Puts the company in the hands of a licensed Insolvency Practitioner acting as the administrator.
 This makes everything is carried out in the company’s and creditors’ interests.

-- Keeps the financial position of the creditors from worsening.
+- It keeps the financial position of the creditors from worsening.

-- The administrator is given time to communicate a clear picture of the company’s finances to its creditors and outline the ways in which the administrator intends to conduct the administration and how the administrator intends to realise funds for creditors.
+- The administrator is given time to communicate a clear picture of the company’s finances to its creditors and outline how the administrator intends to conduct the administration and how the administrator intends to realise funds for creditors.

 - During the procedure, the administrator can propose a Company Voluntary Arrangement (CVA).

-Company administration can also be quite costly and it is usually recommended to companies with greater cash flow who are being aggressively targeted by creditors.
+Company administration can also be quite costly, and it is usually recommended to companies with greater cash flow that are being aggressively targeted by creditors.

 When should you opt for company administration?

-It should be a consideration if you are experiencing creditor pressure with threats to force the business into compulsory liquidation in order to recover what is owed to them.
-You may be concerned that the company could be taken to Court.
+It should be a consideration if you are experiencing creditor pressure with threats to force the business into compulsory liquidation to recover what is owed to them.
+In addition, you may be concerned that the company could be taken to Court.

-If the company has very few assets and is also lacking in cash flow then a Creditors’ Voluntary Liquidation (CVL) would be a more suitable solution.
-If creditors are not yet threatening legal action but you’re concerned that they may start soon then you may want to attempt a Company Voluntary Arrangement (CVA).
+If the company has very few assets and lacks cash flow, then a Creditors’ Voluntary Liquidation (often called a CVL process) would be a more suitable solution.
+If creditors are not yet threatening legal action, but you’re concerned that they may start soon, then you may want to attempt a Company Voluntary Arrangement (CVA).

 How long does company administration take?

-Overall, an administration is supposed to last no longer than 1 year, but this time limit can be extended by the Court, or through the consent of the company’s creditors.
-It can take 1-2 weeks to organise a pre-pack administration.
+Overall, an administration is supposed to last no longer than one year, but this time limit can be extended by the Court or through the consent of the company’s creditors.
+As a result, it can take 1-2 weeks to organise a pre-pack administration.